franciscolbmota/sample_splunk_app/readme/README.md

 Purpose: Stores XML view files for the app's dashboards.
 Usage: Define and customize the app's dashboards and views in this folder.

-## Configuration
-Navigate to the local folder and create or edit configuration files as needed.
-Update inputs.conf to define data inputs.
-Update props.conf and transforms.conf to define data parsing and transformations.
-Use savedsearches.conf to define any saved searches, reports, or alerts.

-## Usage
-Access the app from the Splunk web interface.
-Use the provided dashboards and reports to analyze your data.
-Modify and extend the app as needed by updating the configuration files and adding custom searches, dashboards, and reports.
-Support
-For support, please contact [Your Support Contact] or visit [Your Support URL].